-Kansas City-native Ivan McClellan highlights Black cowboys and cowgirls through his photography project Eight Seconds.
+Kansas City native Ivan McClellan focuses on Black cowboys and cowgirls with the photography project Eight Seconds.

 Ivan McClellan grew up in the midwest, but it took moving all the way to Portland, Oregon — and a trip to Okmulgee, Oklahoma, before he became immersed in the Western lifestyle.
 It was during that trip to Oklahoma — at the Roy LeBlanc Invitational Rodeo — that McClellan was introduced to the Black cowboy community for the first time.
 There, he saw cowboys and cowgirls from all over competing and socializing at the oldest annual Black rodeo in the United States.